Six modern traditional crafts you will encounter in Kanazawa. Sophisticated sundries and long-established masterpieces to take home as souvenirs.

 Stylish lineup of sundries based on the theme of traditional Hokuriku crafts

-Kaga yubinuki" are made by two local artists and cost between 5,500 and 7,700 yen per piece.
+Kaga Yubinuki" is produced by two artists and costs between 5,500 and 11,000 yen per piece.

-This is a select store run by "Hakuichi," a famous brand of Kanazawa leaf (gold and silver leaf).
-Located on the outskirts of Higashi Chaya-gai, the shop offers a variety of products that can be easily incorporated into daily life under the theme of traditional Hokuriku crafts, such as Wajima lacquerware and Kaga yuzen.
-In particular, the shop offers a wide variety of sundries for women's tastes, such as hair clips and earrings made of mizuhiki and modern-patterned Kutaniyaki ceramics.
+This is a select store run by "Hakuichi," a famous brand of Kanazawa foil (gold and silver leaf).
+Located on the outskirts of Higashi Chaya-gai, the shop offers a variety of products that can be easily incorporated into daily life under the theme of traditional Hokuriku crafts such as Kutani ware and Kaga yuzen.
+In particular, the shop offers a wide variety of sundries for women's tastes, such as hair clips and earrings made of mizuhiki and Kutani yaki porcelain with modern patterns.
 Many items are made by both up-and-coming and veteran artists, and about 10% of the items are originals that can only be found at this store.

 Kanazawa Bikazari Asano